pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 The shell looks for executables with a given name within directories specified in the environment variable `PATH`, whereas aliases and functions are usually sourced by the `.bashrc` file (or equivalent).

-To check what `command_name` is: `type command_name`.
+- To check what `command_name` is: `type command_name`.

-To check its location: `which command_name`.
+- To check its location: `which command_name`.

 ---

 # A warning about filenames

-In order to live happily and without worries, **don't** use spaces nor accented characters in filenames!
+:warning: In order to live happily and without worries, **don't** use spaces nor accented characters in filenames!

 Space characters in file names should be forbidden by law!
-The space is used as separation character, having it in a file name makes things a lot more complicated in any script (not just `bash` scripts).
+The space is used as separation character, having it in a file name makes things a lot more complicated in any script (not just `Bash` scripts).

 Use underscores (snake case): `my_wonderful_file_name`, or uppercase characters (camel case): `myWonderfulFileName`, or hyphens: `my-wonderful-file-name`, or a mixture:
 `myWonderful_file-name`, instead.